EvelyneAvila/cse15l-lab-reports/lab-report-1-week-2.md

     ![Image](sshcopy.PNG)

-    *Note: We will always run the `scp` command from the client, which if your computer not logged into `ieng6`*
+    *Note: We will always run the `scp` command from the client, which is your computer not logged into `ieng6`*
 - Now, log into ieng6 using ssh command.
 Once logged in, use `ls` and should see something like this:

     ![Image](whereFile.PNG)